 For 1 cup fresh milk, use 1 cup skim plus 2 teaspoons butter.

 A good substitute for heavy cream in baking can be made with 3/4 cup whole milk plus 1/2 to 1/3 cup butter and a little flour.
 You can also try using an equal quantity of plain yogurt in some dishes.

 Potato meal isn't often found for sale nowadays, but potato flour (below) offers a handy old fashioned baking substitution, though it's a finer grind or texture than meal.

 If potato flour is unavailable, twice the amount of instant potato flakes can be substituted with good taste results in recipes.
-For example, 2 ounces potato flour = 4 ounces potato flakes.
+For example, 2 ounces potato flour equals 4 ounces potato flakes.

 For 1 cup maple sugar, use 3/4 cup corn syrup plus 1/4 cup butter and flavor to taste with maple extract.
 You can also substitute honey in equal measure, but the flavor will be affected.

 Butter or margarine may be substituted for shortening in equal measure.

 Use 3/4 cup granulated sugar and 1/4 cup molasses to replace 1 cup brown sugar.

 For every 4 cups powdered confectioner's sugar, use 3 cups granulated sugar well dissolved.

 Castor sugar (also spelled "caster" sugar) is most common in Britain